Free Things to Do in South Korea

 Bukhansan National Park Free

-Jirisan National Park (selected trails) Free
+Seoraksan National Park Free

-Han River Parks Free
+Han River Citizen Parks Free

 Budget-Friendly Extras